oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

      ```
      ./board_test.fpga         (Linux)
      ```
  The above commands run all tests described in [Test Details](#test-details).
-To run a specific test, pass the test number as an argument to the `-test=<test number>` option with:
+To run a specific test, pass the test number as an argument to the `-test=<test number>` option with the executable:
  ```
  ./board_test.fpga -test=<test_number>     (Linux)
  board_test.exe -test=<test_number>        (Windows)